TypicalFence/mango/libmango/ReadMe.md

 **Important:**
 you must run  `make release` before you can run `make install`.
-This has to do with the fact that rust probabbly won't be install for the root user and the project must be build first with your regular user.
+This has to do with the fact that rust probably won't be install for the root user and the project must be build first with your regular user.
 (I assume here that you have installed rust via rustup)

 ```